top of page

 Your desired annual spending is your starting point.

 Recommendation: Create a retirement budget from the bottom up.
 Use what you currently spend as a starting point.
 Make adjustments for things like eliminating your mortgage payment, kids leaving home, stopping retirement savings, increased travel, increased spending on hobbies, and rising healthcare expenses.
+If you are considering moving to a new state or a new country, you can use a tool like numbeo.com to help you develop a budget for that location.
+But you should definitely spend some time in that new location prior to moving there to validate your budget assumptions.

 STEP 2: Calculate The Gap